gabriel/swiftui-routes/README.md

 Use `Routes.view(_:)` to render a destination directly from a registered path or type, if you don't want to use NavigationStack or have a custom setup.

+*This is another way of saying, when routes are defined you can use them anywhere, including your own app.*

 ```swift
 struct MyRouteViews: View {
     var body: some View {